 However, if the no-confidence motion is raise in the Parliament, the Prime Minister will have to prove his majority.
 A Prime Minister of the country has the Executive powers, Administrative powers and Legislative powers.

-Note: If any person is elected as the Prime Minister of India, he’ll have to vacate any other post in private or government company and may take the post back after the completion of their tenure.
+Note: If any person is elected as the Prime Minister of India, he’ll have to vacate any other post in a private or government company and may take the post back after the completion of their tenure.
 They cannot lead any other role while being in the Cabinet.

 Sh.
 Narendra Damodardas Modi is the current leader of the country, with Sh.
 Ram Nath Kovind as its President.